-This section first discusses the statistical scenario analysis and then the meteorological database used in the ERG2016 study.
+This section first discusses the statistical scenario analysis and then the meteorological database used in the ERG2020 study.
 The emission rate modeling and dispersion modeling within CASRAM, which make up the consequence modeling effort to determine PADs, are then outlined.
-We also describe a series of experiments to determine reactivity of the released chemicals with natural materials that provided critical data for use in chemical deposition modeling we incorporated in this analysis cycle.
+We also describe a series of experiments that determined the reactivity of the released chemicals with natural materials, which provided critical data for use in the chemical deposition modeling we incorporated into this analysis cycle, as we did for the 2016 ERG.